Suitable for Treatment

 Color Indicates Presence of Antioxidants in XLPE Insulation Compounds

-With regard to the odor, I can’t answer definitively for two reasons.
-One, you did not send me a sample and two, frogs are not known for their olfactory prowess.
+With regard to the odor, I can’t answer definitively without a sample.
 I can, however, speculate.
 The sulfur-containing anti-oxidant by-products are called thiols or mercaptans and have strong garlic-like odor.
 I have a cat at my house with an exceptionally keen nose.
 If you send me a stinky sample I can ask her to identify the chemistry involved.
 I hope it does not smell like tuna fish—she might gnaw on it.
 See “rats” below.

 With regard to the water trees, you will find those in every solid dielectric cable.
 Water trees are the predominant cause of solid dielectric cable failure.
 Fortunately, Novinium provides fluids that can reverse the damage caused by water trees and replace the anti-oxidants that have been consumed over decades of field aging.